perezcarreno/chatgpt-remix-vercel/README.md

 - Go to the Storage tab in your Vercel project, and add PostgreSQL Storage (new feature).

+- In your Vercel project settings, go to "Environment Variables" and create a new variable called 'POSTGRES_PRISMA_URL_NO_TIMEOUT'.
+Copy the contents of 'POSTGRES_PRISMA_URL' and remove the ending '&connect_timeout=15'.
+For some reason, it doesn't work with it at the moment.

 - Copy .env.example to .env and add your environment variables from your Vercel project.

   ```sh